2171001/Obliviscan/README.md

    ```powershell
    .\Obliviscan.ps1
    ```
+3. **Administrator Privileges**: The script automatically checks for administrator privileges and re-launches with elevated permissions if necessary.
+4. **Advanced Security Features**: Certain features, such as Credential Guard, Memory Integrity, and Attack Surface Reduction, require a system reboot or hardware support (e.g., Secure Boot and virtualization).
+5. **Compatibility Note**: Some advanced mitigations (e.g., SMBv1 disable, Memory Integrity) may cause compatibility issues with older applications or devices.
+Review system requirements before execution.

 * If the script detects that it is not running with administrator privileges, it will prompt for elevation automatically.